tsunami416604/azure-docs.hu-hu/articles/machine-learning/how-to-enable-virtual-network.md

 > - Automatikus gépi tanulás felhasználói felülete
 > - Az Adatfeliratok felhasználói felülete
 > - Adathalmazok felhasználói felülete
+> - Notebooks
 >
->  Ha megpróbálja, hibaüzenet jelenik meg, amikor egy, a következőhöz hasonló virtuális hálózaton lévő Storage-fiók adatait jeleníti meg:`__Error: Unable to profile this dataset.
+> Ha megpróbál, a következőhöz hasonló hibaüzenet jelenik meg:`__Error: Unable to profile this dataset.
 This might be because your data is stored behind a virtual network or your data does not support profile.__`

 ## <a name="what-is-a-vnet"></a>Mi az a VNET?